 Medical equipment asset management; the end goal

-The end goal is to maintain equipment and make sure of availability when needed.
-EAM tells healthcare administrators what equipment is available, what work has been done on it in the past, and when it may need more maintenance or actually replacing.
+The end goal is to maintain equipment and make sure of availability when needed for a rapid response.
+The Hardcat system tells healthcare administrators what equipment is available, what work has been done on it in the past, and when it may need more maintenance or replacing.

 For medical equipment asset management to fully support strategic planning and management, your asset management system should allow for:

 - optimising the service potential of assets to ensure they are appropriately used and maintained; reducing or delaying the need to purchase assets

 - have procedures, controls and audit trails to maintain the integrity of the information

 - identify the individual or business unit accountable for the equipment and its location

 - record the financial information needed for management and statutory reporting